partikelir/technocrat/readme.md

 * HTML5-compliant markup; clean and efficient CSS3 styling based on Sass.
 * Automated CSS/JS minification via Gulp/Bower build system and intelligent asset loading.
 This theme is *highly* optimized.
 * Big, beautiful typesetting for [easy reading](http://ia.net/blog/100e2r/).
-* Consistent vertical rhythm (excluding images; that's just too much trouble).
+* Consistent vertical rhythm (excluding images and parts of the sidebar; that's just too much trouble).
 * Full-width view for images and galleries.
 Great for photo-blogging.
 * Truly responsive images and complex layouts with [Ubik Imagery](https://github.com/synapticism/ubik-imagery) and [Picturefill](https://github.com/scottjehl/picturefill).
 Visitors on mobile will load smaller images than those on bigger screens!
 * Built-in [AJAX Page Loader](https://github.com/synapticism/wp-ajax-page-loader) script (click "next" and more content will appear).
 Not unlike Infinite Scroll but custom-coded for high performance.
-* Built-in AJAX contact form page template; no need for a wasteful plugin.
+* Built-in AJAX contact form page template with form validation; no need for a wasteful plugin.
 * Improved post format styling and support for asides, images (really just a thin wrapper for attachments), links, quotations, and status updates.
 * Custom template swapping; display posts in a gallery of thumbnails, a list, or as the original posts.
 Great for portfolios.
+Built with [Ubik Views](https://github.com/synapticism/ubik-views).
-* Smart context-dependent search form and search redirects (singletons and blank queries).
+* Smart context-dependent search form and search redirects (singletons and blank queries) with [Ubik Search](https://github.com/synapticism/ubik-search).
 * Google font support for both the front-end and admin panel.
 Includes nicer type-setting for the non-visual editor.
+See [Ubik Fonts](https://github.com/synapticism/ubik).
-* Footer info module; customize the copyright blurb at the bottom of each page.
+* Footer info module; customize the copyright blurb at the bottom of each page with [Ubik Colophon](https://github.com/synapticism/ubik-colophon).
-* Related posts optionally weighted by taxonomy, number of comments, presence of post thumbnail/featured image, etc.
+* Related posts optionally weighted by taxonomy, number of comments, presence of post thumbnail/featured image, etc. See [Ubik Related](https://github.com/synapticism/ubik) for more.
-* SVG icon sheet support; seamlessly integrate SVG icons from any open source icon set; IE9+ support with [SVG 4 Everybody](https://github.com/jonathantneal/svg4everybody).
+* SVG icon sheet support with [Ubik SVG Icons](https://github.com/synapticism/ubik); seamlessly integrate SVG icons from any open source icon set; IE9+ support with [SVG 4 Everybody](https://github.com/jonathantneal/svg4everybody).
 * Code highlighting with [Prism](http://prismjs.com).
 * [Autosize](https://github.com/jackmoore/autosize) `textarea` elements.
+* Absolutely no options screen or database bloat.
 * A halfway decent print media stylesheet.
-* A zillion little optimizations via [Ubik](https://github.com/synapticism/ubik).
-* Absolutely no options screen or database bloat.
 * Verbosely commented source code to walk you through everything that Pendrell can do.
+* A zillion other little things from the [Ubik](https://github.com/synapticism/ubik) family of WordPress components.